ChristianFMadsen/playlistSuggester/README.md

-# Playlist suggester
+# Playlist suggestion tool
-Tool to suggest playlists based on songs you like.
-Can suggest playlist based on the genres, tempo (BPM), popularity, danceability and energy of the songs.
-Based on the data returned by the Spotify API about playlists.
+Tool to suggest playlists based on liked songs.
+Suggests playlists based on the genres, tempo (BPM), popularity, danceability and energy of the songs.
+Based on the data returned by the Spotify API.